This article was last updated by Digital Trends computing editor Luke Larsen on 9/18/2020.

 If you’re going to play anything other than classic games or very low-intensity indie games, you want a dedicated graphics chip.
 It doesn’t need to be something amazing, and AMD APUs with Vega graphics on board are worth considering at the low-end.
 Either way, you’ll want something more than Intel integrated graphics if you want decent frame rates in most games.

-It’s also worth looking out for a high refresh rate display.
+If you expect to hit frame rates over 60 FPS, it’s also worth looking out for a high refresh rate display.
 We consider them more important than higher resolutions when it comes to gaming and they typically aren’t too costly an extra either.

 Usually, yes.
 You don’t need a dedicated graphics chip for working, but the fast processors and high-speed RAM that gaming laptops are typically equipped with are just as good at handling spreadsheets and Word documents as they are crunching the numbers for the latest games.